 How To Diagnose And Repair A P0123 Trouble Code

-- Making sure that the TPS signal voltage increases/decreases as the throttle plate opens/closes (and is not stuck producing a low voltage value).
+- The TPS signal voltage increases/decreases as the throttle plate opens/closes (and is not stuck producing a high voltage value).

-- Making sure that the TPS is getting 5 Volts from the fuel injection computer.
+- The TPS is getting 5 Volts from the fuel injection computer.

-- Making sure that the TPS is getting Ground from the fuel injection computer.
+- The TPS is getting Ground from the fuel injection computer.

-You can correctly conclude that the TPS is bad and the cause of the P0123 trouble code if:
+If the TPS is bad and the cause of the P0123 trouble code, your test results will confirm that:

-- Your test results confirm that the TPS signal voltage DOES NOT increase as you open/close the throttle plate.
+- The TPS signal voltage DOES NOT increase as you open/close the throttle plate.

-The following link will help you comparison shop for the throttle position sensor of a known and solid name brand (Walker Products):
+The following link will help you to comparison shop for the throttle position sensor on your 1.5L Mazda Protege:

-You can find a complete list of 1.8L Mazda Protege tutorials in this index:
+You can find a complete list of 1.5L Mazda Protege diagnostic tutorials and wiring diagrams in this index:

 Here's a small sample of the tutorials you'll find in the index: